FCA CP26/4: What it means for UK professional firms advising crypto clients

 Add a crypto triage question set to onboarding and annual reviews, and standardise what you say and what you do.

-How does Bitzo help without custody?
+How does Bitzo help with CP26/4 readiness?

 Sources